Shashi1a/course3_project/codeBook.md

 12. test/Inertial Signals: Folder with individual observation for each subject.

-We are interested in the following features out of all 561:
+We are interested in the following features out of all 561 and there value lies in the range[-1:1].
     tBodyAcc-mean()-X
     tBodyAcc-mean()-Y
     tBodyAcc-mean()-Z